-Alec Baldwin On SNL ‘Takes The Piss’ Out Of Donald Trump
+Alec Baldwin On ‘SNL’ ‘Takes The Pi**’ Out Of Donald Trump

-Alec Baldwin returned to his role as Donald Trump on Saturday Night Live last night to ‘take the piss’ out of the President-elect.
-Donning a blond wig and unnaturally orange face makeup, Alec Baldwin mocked Donald Trump on SNL with a litany of urine-related puns following alleged reports of a Russian sex scandal, including allegations that Donald Trump paid Russian prostitutes to pee on one another in a sex act called ‘Golden Showers‘, as reported in the Inquisitr last week.
+Alec Baldwin returned to his role as Donald Trump on Saturday Night Live last night to “take the pi**” out of the President-elect.
+Donning a blond wig and unnaturally orange face makeup, Alec Baldwin mocked Donald Trump on SNL with a litany of urine-related puns, following alleged reports of a Russian sex scandal, including allegations that Donald Trump paid Russian prostitutes to pee on one another in a sex act called “Golden Showers“, as reported in the Inquisitr last week.
 The allegations also alleged that Donald Trump was complicit in the Russian hacking of Hillary Clinton’s emails and their subsequent publication through WikiLeaks.
 Despite the seriousness of the accusations of election fraud, it is the salacious sex scandal that Alec Baldwin and SNL writers chose to feature in their Donald Trump roast.

 President-elect Donald Trump only wants to talk about what is really important in this country. #SNL pic.twitter.com/1rSIJydIIJ